Amy ChavasseProfessor of Dance

-Amy Chavasse, associate professor of Dance, choreographer, performer, educator, improviser, storyteller and artistic director of ChavasseDance&Performance joined the faculty of the University of Michigan in 2006.
-She has been a guest artist/faculty member at numerous institutions including Middlebury College, Arizona State, Virginia Commonwealth, UNC-Greensboro, NC School of the Arts, George Washington, Bennington College, University of Calgary and Cornish College of the Arts.
-She teaches at Ann Arbor Dance Works, ADF’s WFSS series, at DNA- NYC, Florence Summer Dance, Duncan 3.0 (Rome), and was on the faculty of ProDanza Italia from 2006-10.
+Amy Chavasse, associate professor of Dance, choreographer, performer, educator, improviser, storyteller, and artistic director of ChavasseDance&Performance joined the faculty of the University of Michigan in 2006.
+She has been a guest artist/faculty member at numerous institutions including Middlebury College, Arizona State, Virginia Commonwealth, UNC-Greensboro, NC School of the Arts, George Washington, Bennington College, University of Calgary, and Cornish College of the Arts.
+She teaches at Ann Arbor Dance Works, ADF’s WFSS series, DNA- NYC, Florence Summer Dance, and Duncan 3.0 (Rome), and was on the faculty of ProDanza Italia from 2006-10.
 She teaches contemporary technique, composition, improvisation, repertory, creative process, and social issues in dance.

 As artistic director of ChavasseDance&Performance, Chavasse’s work has been presented throughout the U.S. including New York City (Dance New Amsterdam, Dixon Place, 100 Grand, Judson Church, WaxWorks, Triskelion, BAAD Ass!
 Women’s Festival); Washington, D.C.
 (The Dance Place); San Diego; Seattle (Broadway Performance Hall); Vermont (The Flynn Theater); Tempe, AZ; and with the NC Dance Festival and Jacob’s Pillow Inside/Out.
 Internationally, she has taught and had her work produced in Trinidad; Cienfuegos and Havana, Cuba; Kaunus and Vilnius, Lithuania; Vienna, Austria; Cali, Colombia; and Buenos Aires.
-She is dedicated to establishing international connections for her own creative projects and for her students, and since arriving at U-M, she has successfully funded two residencies by Grupo Krapp – Buenos Aires, and ResExtensa Danza Teatro Danza – Bari, Italy.
+She is dedicated to establishing international connections for her own creative projects and for her students, and since arriving at U-M, she has successfully funded two residencies, one by Grupo Krapp from Buenos Aires, and the other by ResExtensa Danza Teatro Danza from Bari, Italy.